jules2689/trudeau/docs/2020-04-17/post_news.md

 Thank you, deputy Prime Minister.
-So we'll start with three questions on the phone and turn to the one, and one question and one follow-up.[speaking french]
+So we'll start with three questions on the phone and turn to the one, and one question and one follow-up.

 ---